TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [This Youtube video](https://www.youtube.com/watch?v=K6RPMhcRICE) gives an excellent overview of the fundamentals of Rspec, and gives a brief overview of some concepts that will be mentioned in the next lesson.
+- This Youtube video gives an excellent [overview of the fundamentals of Rspec](https://www.youtube.com/watch?v=K6RPMhcRICE), and gives a brief overview of some concepts that will be mentioned in the next lesson.
-- For a more thorough overview of RSpec, read through the [RSpec section](http://testing-for-beginners.rubymonstas.org/rspec.html) of Ruby Monsta's [Testing for Beginners book](http://testing-for-beginners.rubymonstas.org/index.html).
+- For a more thorough overview of RSpec, read through the [RSpec section of Ruby Monsta’s "Testing for Beginners" book](http://testing-for-beginners.rubymonstas.org/rspec.html).
 - Briefly look over [RSpec's other matchers](http://rspec.info/features/3-12/rspec-expectations/built-in-matchers/) if you haven't done so already.
-- Briefly look over the RSpec styling and syntax recommended by [BetterSpecs](http://www.betterspecs.org/) and read through the first six guidelines.
+- Briefly look over [BetterSpecs' recommended RSpec styling and syntax](http://www.betterspecs.org/) and read through the first six guidelines.
-- [This RSpec Cheat Sheet](https://devhints.io/rspec) should help you avoid Googling every new bit of syntax.
+- This [RSpec Cheat Sheet](https://devhints.io/rspec) should help you avoid Googling every new bit of syntax.
-- Solidify these concepts with a [shameless plug](https://medium.com/@mindovermiles262/getting-started-with-rspec-part-1-9418909f5e53) from another Odin Project contributor.
+- [Getting Started with RSpec Part 1](https://mindovermiles262.medium.com/getting-started-with-rspec-part-1-9418909f5e53): Solidify these concepts with a shameless plug from another Odin Project contributor.